 · Transcendentalism is a belief that there is a higher reality and greater knowledge than that manifested in human mind.
 It divides reality into a realm of spirit and a realm of matter.
 This same division is made by many of the great religions of the world.

-· Science of Mine and New Thought evolved from the Transcendentalism movement.
+· Science of Mind and New Thought evolved from the Transcendentalism movement.

 Major Influences in Science of Mind